gighive/gighive/docs/README.md

 # GigHive Music and Video Library

 GigHive is an **open-source deployment framework** for hosting your own media library, a band’s library or fan videos, or even videos uploaded by guests from events like a wedding.
 There are two pieces to Gighive:
-- Scripts that build a vm and within, a fully automated Apache and MySQL containers.
+- Scripts that build a vm and within, fully automated Apache and MySQL containers.
 MySQL is prebuilt with a media library database waiting to be populated.
+As a sample, it has a few audio and video clips from one of our other users.
 - Companion iPhone app for fans and wedding guests to upload content (web-based version also built-in).

 The automation allows you to spin up a fully reproducible environment using **Docker, Ansible, and Terraform**.
 It has a very simple interface: a splash page, a single database of stored videos and an upload utility.